Uniformizable foliated projective structures along singular foliations: Local normal forms

+\begin{prop} In the above setting, if the foliated projective structure of \(\mathcal{F}\) is uniformizable, then so is the foliated translation structure induced by~\(X\) on the foliation it defines. \end{prop}

+The conclusion is equivalent to the fact that the vector field \(X\) is \emph{semicomplete}, that its solutions are single-valued in their maximal definition domain (see \cite{rebelo-singularites}, \cite[Prop.~1.2.1]{guillot-survey}).

-We claim that \emph{if the foliated projective structure of \(\mathcal{F}\) is uniformizable, then so is the foliated translation structure induced by \(X\)}, this is, every leaf of \(X\), with its translation structure, is the quotient of a domain in \(\CC\) under the action of a group of translations (compare with~\cite[Prop.~4]{guillot-ihes}).
-Let \(L\) be a leaf of \(X\), and \(\alpha:[0,1]\to L\) an open path that, with respect to the translation structure on~\(L\), develops onto a closed one.
-The restriction \(\pi|_L:L\to \pi(L)\) is a local biholomorphism.
-If \(\pi\circ\alpha\) is an open path in the leaf \(\pi(L)\) of \(\mathcal{F}\), then it develops, with respect to the projective structure of~\(\pi(L)\), onto a closed path, but this contradicts the uniformizability of the foliated projective structure on~\(\mathcal{F}\).
-If \(\pi\circ\alpha\) is closed, \emph{the identification of neighborhoods of \(\alpha(0)\) and \(\alpha(1)\) within \(L\) given by \(\pi\) is a projective map that is not a translation.} This identification is, by formula (\ref{for:halphen}) in the case \(b=0\), given by \(t\mapsto t/(d(ct+d))\), which is a translation only if \(c=0\) and \(d^2=1\), a fact that is, by the same formula, incompatible with the assumption~\(\alpha(0)\neq\alpha(1)\).
-Hence, a small translation of \(\alpha\) within \(L\) produces an open path in \(L\) that projects onto an open one in~\(\pi(L)\), reducing this case to the previous one.
-Thus, there is no open path in \(L\) that develops into a closed one, and the foliated translation structure of \(X\) is uniformizable.
-This is equivalent to the fact that the vector field \(X\) is \emph{semicomplete}, that its solutions are single-valued in their maximal definition domain (see~\cite{rebelo-singularites}, \cite[Prop.~1.2.1]{guillot-survey}).
+\begin{proof} We will establish the result via the criterion presented in Proposition~\ref{prop:sc_develop}.
+Let \(L\) be a leaf of \(X\), and \(\alpha:[0,1]\to L\) a path that, with respect to the translation structure on \(L\), develops onto a closed one.
+We need to prove that \(\alpha\) is a closed path.
+The restriction \(\pi|_L:L\to \pi(L)\) is a local biholomorphism; it is a projective map with respect to the projective structure on \(L\) induced by the translation structure coming from \(X\).
+If \(\pi\circ\alpha\) is an open path in the leaf \(\pi(L)\) of \(\mathcal{F}\), it develops, with respect to the projective structure of \(\pi(L)\), onto a closed path (for a development of \(\alpha\) with respect to the translation structure on \(L\) is a development of \(\pi\circ\alpha\) with respect to the projective structure on \(\pi(L)\)), but this contradicts the uniformizability of the foliated projective structure on \(\mathcal{F}\).
+Let us now address the case in which \(\pi\circ\alpha\) is a closed path, while \(\alpha\) is an open one.
+Let \(z_0\) and \(z_1\) be local translation coordinates on \(L\) centered, respectively, at \(\alpha(0)\) and \(\alpha(1)\).
+The projection \(\pi|_L\) identifies neighborhoods of \(\alpha(0)\) and \(\alpha(1)\) within \(L\) by a non-trivial fractional linear transformation relating \(z_0\) and \(z_1\), mapping \(z_0=0\) to \(z_1=0\).
+In particular, for values of \(t\) close to \(0\) but different from it, this fractional lineal transformation maps \(z_0=t\) to a point different from \(z_1=t\).
+If a small translation of \(\alpha\) within \(L\) is a path starting at \(z_0=t\), it ends at \(z_1=t\).
+Thus, a small translation of \(\alpha\) within \(L\) is a path that develops onto a closed one, and that projects to an open path on \(\pi(L)\), reducing this case to the previous one.
+We conclude that there is no open path in \(L\) that develops into a closed one: the foliated translation structure of \(X\) is uniformizable. \end{proof}